npolyak/RoslynAssembly/README.md

 this is a sample that describes how to dynamically compile snippets of C# code int net modules using Roslyn and assemble them together into a dynamic assembly.
 This is the code for the article https://www.codeproject.com/Articles/1215168/Using-Roslyn-for-Compiling-Code-into-Separate-Net

+Note that net modules are nore longer part of .NET CORE so this approach will not work under .NET core!!!